 - CETP inhibition – the Oxford REVEAL study

-This talks will describe the story of CETP inhibition to date, and the results of the 30,000-patient REVEAL trial of anacetrapib.
+This talk will describe the story of CETP inhibition to date, and the results of the 30,000-patient REVEAL trial of anacetrapib.

 Dr Louise BOWMAN (Oxford, UK)